The Grates Cove Tradition

 possessed a broken gilt sword of Italian origin, and another wore silver earrings

 of Venetian origin.
-Davis thought these had to be relics of the Cabot expedition.
+Davies thought these had to be relics of the Cabot expedition.

 He proposed that after fishing near Baccalieu, Cabot turned south to cross

 Conception Bay.
 The ship went down at sea, and "It may be that Cabot, his young son Sancius and some of the crew succeeded in reaching Grates Cove in the ship's boat.
 Cabot and Sancius certainly got ashore, alive or dead, for the broke Italian gilt sword points to Cabot himself and the Venetian earrings to the boy Sancius."
 Once on

 land, they inscribed their names on the rock since others would be searching

 for them.
 'Sainmalia' could be the "remnant of 'Santa Maria save us' or some such expression."
 Soon after, Davies thought, the survivors must have been killed by Indians.